robzienert/orca-reaper/README.md

 Your Orca deployment should be performed via red/black, keeping disabled Orca servers until they are terminated by this script.
 We run our reaper job every 60 minutes, but your milage may vary.

+# install

+You can either run `build.sh` or download the latest release from the Releases page.